Fcmam5/state-of-dz-swe-2024/website/docs/insights/remuneration.md

 ---
 sidebar_position: 2
-description: In this section we present insights from our survey, examining salaries variation by experience and location.
-Salaries within the Algerian software engineering and IT sector operate in a dynamic and unregulated landscape.
+description: Explore insights on software engineer salaries in Algeria by experience, role, and city.
+See how compensation trends shape the tech landscape in 2024.
 ---

-# Salaries and remuneration
+# Salaries & remuneration

 <head>
   <script type="application/ld+json">